xqi1337/viu/CONTRIBUTIONS.md

-Of course.
-Here is the updated `contributions.md` file with the additional sections on how to contribute new players, selectors, and CLI commands.

-***

 # Contributing to FastAnime

 First off, thank you for considering contributing to FastAnime!
 We welcome any help, whether it's reporting a bug, proposing a feature, or writing code.
 This document will guide you through the process.